xf00f/web3x/README.md

 - For the first it uses etherscan to download the contract ABI and initialisation code at the given address, and generates the interface at `./src/contracts/DaiContract.ts`.
 - For the second it specifies a truffle build output and generates its interface at `./src/contracts/MyTruffleContract.ts`.
-- For the third it reads a raw ABI file and compilied initialisation code from local files, and generates its interface at `./src/contracts/MyRawAbiContract.ts`.
+- For the third it reads a raw ABI file and compiled initialisation code from local files, and generates its interface at `./src/contracts/MyRawAbiContract.ts`.
 The `initDataFile` property is optional but you won't be able to easily deploy the contract without it.

 For an example of the code generated, take a look at this [example](example-projects/node/src/contracts/DaiContract.ts).

 ### Using generated contracts

 The following code demonstrates how to use the generated contract class.
-It's the exact same API as used in web3.js, only now with type safety.
+It's a similar API as used in web3.js, only now with type safety.

 ```typescript
 import { Address } from 'web3x/address';